ericmjl/nxviz/docs/theory.md

 ### Draw edges

 Once the nodes are drawn in, we next concern ourselves with how to draw edges.
-In most graph visualizations, edges are represented using using lines between the nodes.
+In most graph visualizations,
+edges are represented using using lines between the nodes.
 As such, we don't have to worry about the _layout_ of edges;
-we only have to concern ourselves with the data-driven aesthetic styling of the edges.
+we only have to concern ourselves with the data-driven styling of the edges.
 The same principles apply above.

 How the lines are drawn may vary from plot type to plot type.
-For example, in a Hive plot, we may want to use Bezier curves to draw the lines, but in an Arc plot, we may want to use circular arcs instead.
+For example, in a Hive plot,
+we may want to use Bezier curves to draw the lines, but in an Arc plot, we may want to use circular arcs instead.
-Meanwhile, in a Matrix plot, we might choose to use another shape to draw the edge rather than draw in a line.
+Meanwhile, in a Matrix plot,
+we might choose to use another shape to draw the edge rather than draw in a line.
 Either way, once we know the placement of the nodes, then we know how to draw in the _relation_ between the two.